 Is An Employee App Voluntary Or Mandatory?

-A common challenge many organizations face when introducing employee apps is should they be mandatory?
+A common challenge many organizations face when introducing new apps is should they be mandatory?
 And, it’s a good question.

 By and large, businesses make employee app adoption voluntary.
 That’s because they can run into legal implications around mobile phone expenses, out-of-hours working, or information security.